 “Calm down, Parvati.
 We have been searching for you everywhere.
 Where are you speaking from?”
 Ramadevi asked anxiously.

 “In Rajamundry.
 We stayed in a hotel.
-They refused to let me out unless I paid the remaining rent that we owed to the hotel.
-Somehow I managed to slip out and searched everywhere for Ramesh.
-I finally realised that I have been duped.
+They refused to let me go unless I paid the remaining portion of the rent that we owed to them.
+Somehow, I managed to slip out and searched everywhere for Ramesh.
+I finally realized that I have been duped.
 I felt ashamed of myself and decided to commit suicide.
 But Nagamani found me and stopped me.
 Do you remember Nagamani?
-She lives in our village and she sells arrack.
+She lives in our village and she sells Arrack.
 She made me call you.
-I did not have even one rupee coin to call you.
+I did not have even one rupee to call you.
 I brought ruin on the family.
 I don’t deserve to live.
 Just look after my three kids, akka!
 My husband is such a drunkard, you can’t trust him to do anything,” Parvati was uncontrollably weeping.

 “Don’t talk rubbish!
 Why should you die if somebody has cheated you?
 You’ve to think of your kids and be brave.
 Just stay where you are.
 We will come and pick you up.
 Where is Nagamani now?
 Can I talk to her?”